Learn more here about getting a certificate of rehabilitation and pardon in California under Penal Code 4852 with the team at the Simmrin Law Group.

 Ask a Lawyer About the Procedure to File for Certificates of Rehabilitation and Pardons

 Find out more about Penal Code 4852 with the Simmrin Law Group, including how to apply for a certificate of rehabilitation or a pardon in California.
-Call us today at (310) 997-4688 or fill out our online contact form for help.
+Call us or fill out our online contact form for a free case evaluation.

 Our criminal defense lawyers in Los Angeles are standing by to help you.
 Reach out to us today for a free consultation.